Record and Schedule automated User Flows Tests in Testdom.io

 Step 5: Install from the Chrome Web Store

 On the store page, click Add to Chrome and confirm.
-The extension requires debugger access to capture your actions for recording.
+The extension requests debugger access so it can observe page events and capture your actions while recording.
+It does not add any separate UI or dashboard; instead, it feeds data directly into your Testdom.io workspace.

 Screenshot 5 - Chrome Web Store page for Testdom.io Flow Recorder